ems2141/tutorials.gschool.it/source/group_workflow_with_git.md

 * Show how branches have diverged
 * Merge new branch back into master
 * Draw what this merge looks like
-* How a merge conflict gets created
+* Explain how a merge conflict gets created
 * How to identify and fix a merge conflict
 * how to rebase a branch into another branch
 * Rebase vs merge